Jatinredhu/Jatinredhu/README.md

 ## 🌟 About Me 🌟

 Hey!
 I'm **Jatin Redhu**, a third-year CS undergrad specializing in **Data Science** at SRM Kattankulathur 🌍.
-My interest in tech started early and has only grown — I'm now deep into **ML/DL**, building real-world projects,Data Science and picking up **Java backend development** along the way.
+My interest in tech started early and has only grown — I'm now deep into **ML/DL**, building real-world projects, Data Science and picking up **Java backend development** along the way.

 I've built and deployed projects across **ML, DL, and backend development**.